Seattle Neighborhood Guide: Find the Best Areas to Move in 2026

 A view of the Fremont Bridge and neighborhood in Seattle

-Home of the Fremont Troll and the Center of the Universe sign, this neighborhood really earns its reputation as the quirky and eclectic area of Seattle.
-You can also find over fifty art installations throughout the area and a First Friday Art Walk that brings you in touch with the creativity of local artists.
-And you absolutely can’t beat the wide world of dining options in this area — few other neighborhoods have the same kind of variety.
+Home of the Fremont Troll and the Center of the Universe sign, this neighborhood really earns its reputation as the most quirky and creative part of Seattle.
+Here, you’ll find over 50 art installations and countless galleries.
+And you absolutely can’t beat the wide array of dining options in this area — few other neighborhoods have the same variety.

-Being so close to the water, you also get some green spaces with waterfront views, like Fremont Canal Park and Fremont Peak Park, with a hilltop view of the Puget Sound.
-And even with all of this to offer, there’s one more perk to Freemont: proximity to other popular neighborhoods.
-It’s a stone’s throw away from Queen Anne, Greenlake, and the University District, with access to public transportation that will take you throughout the city, and really does make it feel as though the whole universe is right at your feet.
+Being so close to the water, you also get some gorgeous outdoor areas, including Fremont Canal Park and Fremont Peak Park, which has a hilltop view of the Puget Sound.
+And even with all of this to offer, there’s one more perk to Fremont: it’s close to other popular neighborhoods.
+It’s a stone’s throw away from Queen Anne, Greenlake, and the University District, with access to public transportation that will take you all around the city.
+It really makes the whole city feel accessible.

 West Seattle